mesos/logstash/README.md

 ```

 Please keep in mind that if you start the Logstash app as a Marathon app that this will start a
-scheduler on one arbitrary slave.
+scheduler on one arbitrary agent.
 The scheduler itself will try to start one (only one) executor
 on each node.
 To scale the application from within Marathon makes no sense because only one scheduler
-per framework is allowed to run and the framework scales itself to all slaves.
+per framework is allowed to run and the framework scales itself to all agents.

 ## <a name="newversion"></a>Updating to a newer version (or reinstalling the app)

 When reinstalling, you must manually go into your zookeeper ui and remove the path `/logstash/frameworkId`.
-This is so that the reinstalled app will be able to register without losing the Logstash docker and slave configurations.
+This is so that the reinstalled app will be able to register without losing the Logstash docker and agent configurations.

 # <a name="building"></a>Building the artifacts